CatalogueOfLife/coldp/README.md

 The vernacular name in the original script.

 #### transliteration
-An optional transliteration of the verncular name into the latin script.
+An optional transliteration of the vernacular name into the latin script.

 #### language
-Language of the vernacular name given as an ISO 639 3 letter code.
+Language of the vernacular name given as an ISO 639-3 letter code.

 #### country
-Country this vernacular name is used in given as an ISO 3166 2 letter code.
+Country this vernacular name is used in given as an ISO 3166-2 letter code.

 #### area
-Optional area describing the geographic use of the vernacular name in free text within the given country
+Optional area describing the geographic use of the vernacular name in free text within the given country.

 #### lifeStage
 Optional life stage of the organism this vernacular name is restricted to.